HMP Compositions & Arrangements/Transcriptions

 Aravot Lousaber (2013), traditional – Armenian chorale for two (or three) marimbas.

-Crazy Character – A wild, fugal solo for marimba.
+Crazy Characters – A wild, fugal solo for marimba.

 Elucidatrix (2016) – An advanced work for solo marimba and 8 percussion based on material from Bartok's Second Piano Concerto.